Co-Operative Republic of Guyana

 Independence: May 26, 1966; Republic, February 23, 1970.

-Branches: Executive--president (chief of state and head of government), prime minister.
-Legislative--unicameral National Assembly of 65 deputies.
-The ten administrative regions of the country elect 25 members, 40 are elected from party lists by proportion of the national vote.
+Branches: Executive--executive president (chief of state and head of government), prime minister.
+Legislative--unicameral National Assembly (65 members selected from political party slates; 25 represent regional constituencies, 40 come from national slates).
 Judicial--Judicial Court of Appeal, High Court.

 Subdivisions: 10 regions.

-Political parties (voting seats in the National Assembly): People's Progressive Party/Civic (PPP/C) 36; People's National Congress (PNC) 22; Alliance for Change (AFC) 5, Guyana Action Party/Rise Organize and Rebuild (GAP/ROAR) 1; and The United Force (TUF) 1.
+Political parties (voting seats in the National Assembly): People's Progressive Party/Civic (PPP/C) 34; People's National Congress (PNC) 27; Guyana Action Party/Working People's Alliance (GAP/WPA) 2; Rise Organize and Rebuild (ROAR) 1; and The United Force (TUF) 1.
 Total seats: 65.
-Elections held August 28, 2006.
+Elections held March 19, 2001.

 Suffrage: Universal at 18.